Benjamin H. Bratton: Ideas

-Planetary Computation ("The Stack")
+Planetary computation ("The Stack")

 The Stack: On Software and Sovereignty was published by MIT Press in late 2015.
 The book challenges traditional ideas of sovereignty centered around the nation-state and develops a theory of geopolitics that accounts for sovereignty in terms of planetary-scale computation at various scales.
-Its two core arguments are that planetary-scale computation “distorts and deforms traditional Westphalian logics of political geography” and creates new territories in its own image, and that different scales of computing technology can be understood as forming an “accidental megastructure” that resembles a multi-layer network architecture stack, what Bratton calls “The Stack."
+Its two core arguments are that planetary-scale computation "distorts and deforms traditional Westphalian logics of political geography" and creates new territories in its own image, and that different scales of computing technology can be understood as forming an "accidental megastructure" that resembles a multi-layer network architecture stack, what Bratton calls "The Stack".
 The Stack is described as a platform.
 Bratton argues that platforms represent a technical and institutional model equivalent to states or markets but reducible to neither.
-Bratton refers to the book as “a design brief” suggesting that the layers of this structure are modular available to innovation and replacement.
+Bratton refers to the book as "a design brief" suggesting that the layers of this structure are modular available to innovation and replacement.

-The Terraforming
+Terraforming

 He argues that the Anthropocene should be understood as a kind of accidental terraforming and the long-term project at hand is more deliberate and comprehensive composition of Earth systems for the extension of complex life in the future.
-“To terraform Earth to ensure that Earth can support Earth-like life.”
+"To terraform Earth to ensure that Earth can support Earth-like life".
 With a view of biochemistry and planetary timescales, Bratton contrasts the terraforming to Environmental Humanities which, he argues, rely on social reductionist and cultural determinist views.

 Artificialization

-According to Bratton, the artificial is not contrasted to nature but rather than the evolution selects for forms of life adept at artificializing their environments for purposes of “energy, matter and information capture.”
+According to Bratton, the artificial is not contrasted to nature but rather than the evolution selects for forms of life adept at artificializing their environments for purposes of "energy, matter and information capture".
 He situates this in the dynamic between autopoiesis and allopoiesis.
 He argues that through artificialization, it is possible to better understand naturally evolved forms, for example, synthetic biology and artificial intelligence.

-Synthetic Intelligence
+Synthetic intelligence

-In an article Benjamin Bratton wrote for New York Times in 2015, “Outing AI” criticized overly anthropomorphic views of AI.
-"The Model is the Message"(2022) co-authored with Blaise Aguera y Arcas, a VP of Artificial Intelligence at Google, examined recent controversies over large language models and the problems of recognizing sentience in machines.
+In an article Benjamin Bratton wrote for New York Times in 2015, "Outing AI" criticized overly anthropomorphic views of AI.
+"The Model is the Message", co-authored in 2022, with Blaise Aguera y Arcas, a VP of Artificial Intelligence at Google, examined recent controversies over large language models and the problems of recognizing sentience in machines.
 The essay inspired an edited volume of the same name published by New Centre for Research and Practice and &&&.
-The lecture film “After Alignment” argued that mainstream ideas of AI alignment are potentially misguided.
+The lecture film "After Alignment" argued that mainstream ideas of AI alignment are potentially misguided.

 Planetary Sapience

-The essay "Planetary Sapience"(2021) published in Noema compares the violent evolution of natural intelligence with the emergence of synthetic intelligence and considers their interrelation in terms of an understanding of intelligence as part of geological history and planetary formation.
+The essay "Planetary Sapience" (2021) published in Noema compares the violent evolution of natural intelligence with the emergence of synthetic intelligence and considers their interrelation in terms of an understanding of intelligence as part of geological history and planetary formation.
+He contrasts this with the popular notions of Gaia and the Noosphere.